KxSystems/docs/docs/basics/comparison.md

 ## Different types

-The comparison operators also work on text values (characters, symbols) – not always intuitively.
+The comparison operators also work on text values (characters, symbols).

 ```q
 q)"0" < ("4"; "f"; "F"; 4)  / characters are treated as their numeric value